cpavloud/LabEx_CORAIL/scripts/README.md

-The analysis was done in several steps.
+The analysis is done in several steps.

 **Step 1**

-Since we were interested in specific Marine Ecoregions of the World (MEOW) provinces, the first step was to run [1_mregions.R](https://github.com/cpavloud/LabEx_CORAIL/blob/main/scripts/1_mregions.R) to create the .wkt geometries of the MEOW regions and provinces of interest.
+Since we are interested in specific Marine Ecoregions of the World (MEOW) provinces, the first step is to run [1_mregions.R](https://github.com/cpavloud/LabEx_CORAIL/blob/main/scripts/1_mregions.R) to create the .wkt geometries of the MEOW regions and provinces of interest.

 **Step 2**

-Since the .wkt are too big, we need to run the [2_script_big_wkt.R](https://github.com/cpavloud/LabEx_CORAIL/blob/main/scripts/2_script_big_wkt.R) to convert the .wkt to smaller boxes.
+Since the .wkt geometries are too big to allow for occurrence searches, we need to run the [2_script_big_wkt.R](https://github.com/cpavloud/LabEx_CORAIL/blob/main/scripts/2_script_big_wkt.R) to convert the .wkt to smaller boxes.

 **Step 3**